9 cons of building your own in-house HR system

 You have better projects to allocate your engineers (or resources)

-Also, the long-term development makes the software aged at the time of delivery.
+The long-term development makes the software aged at the time of delivery.
 With low priority.

 It will not be tested enough